dansity/GRBL-MultiTool/README.md

 - Circle cutout
 - Drilling holes

+### MACHINE COMPATIBILITY
+The generated gcode is very basic in the sense that it only uses G0, G1, G3 operations.
+Most machines can digest these so chances that you can run it on yours are high (regardless of the brand of the conroller).
+Feel free to edit the javascript to match your machine, it is rather simplistic.

+### What's inside?
 Project is made using HTML and Javascript.
 It will run on any device with a browser.
 It will run without internet.